- 10 Bedrooms

 Toft Hall’s living room has the sort of squashy leather sofas, that you don’t want to get up from!
 With wonderful views to the west and a door direct to the garden, in the summer the thick stone walls ensure that it is always cool, and in the winter the large wood burning stove and thick curtains mean that you feel cosy and warm, offering the ideal place to get-together.
 Inside you’ll find an LCD TV, DVD player, as well as lots of books.

-You’ll find that this lovely venue also has a separate music room, with space for more people to sit and relax with stunning views onto the surrounding Peak District, lots of original beams and even 17th century shutters, it is the perfect place for a break-out party, with a stereo (just bringer own cable and music device), comfortable sofas, and thick walls for you to sing to your heart’s content!
+You’ll find that this lovely venue also has a separate music room, with space for more people to sit and relax with stunning views onto the surrounding Peak District, lots of original beams and even 17th century shutters, it is the perfect place for a break-out party, with a stereo (just bringer own cable and music device), comfortable sofas, record player, and thick walls for you to sing to your heart’s content!
 You will also find a piano in here for those looking for some live music to sing along to!

 Finally, the little Snug, with it’s exposed wattle and daub wall completes the trio of social spaces.
 Here you can find an Xbox and large TV to enjoy games or movies on.
 Or even sit back and read a book.
 There is also a beer fridge in here for extra storage.